 I’ve been quite fortunate and didn’t have to use travel insurance too many times on the road.
 But that’s the thing – you never know.
 And once it happens, it’s too late.

-Once many years ago before SafetyWing was born, my husband and I were enjoying the French Riviera, riding around on a scooter a lot.
+Once many years ago before SafetyWing was born, my husband and I were enjoying the French Riviera, riding around on a scooter a lot, going on day trips from Nice.
 I had to wear pretty petite dresses (for the photos, duh!) and ended up with bladder inflammation, a.k.a. cystitis.
 A visit to a French doctor was an experience on its own. 😅

 Another time, another small accident.
 Yet on a scooter again!
 In Koh Phangan, Thailand, the scooter is basically the only means of transportation.
 We explored most of the island including remote areas.
 In such one area, when following a road’s bend, our front wheel went into a hole in the road, which was covered by greenery and thus invisible.
 We slowly fell to the side and it would be nothing if only I was wearing long pants.
 My shin was scraped quite a lot.